Quick/Nimble/README.md

 }));
 ```

-Note: Swift currently doesn't have exceptions.
+Note: Swift currently doesn't have exceptions (see [#220](https://github.com/Quick/Nimble/issues/220#issuecomment-172667064)).
 Only Objective-C code can raise
 exceptions that Nimble will catch.

 ## Collection Membership